-Source: FactSet
+Source: Factset

-If anything, this effect is understated because money-losing or barely-earning yet highflying technology and healthcare companies do not make the cut because of their current ROEs.
-The 20/20 Club now has an average forward P/E of 32 vs. the rest of the index at 17 and the Fund at 14.4.
+If anything, this effect is understated because money-losing or barely-earning yet highflying tech and healthcare companies do not make the cut because of their current ROEs.
+The 20/20 Club now has a forward PE of 32 vs. the rest of the index at 17 & the Fund at 14.4.
 This gap is enormous and very rare historically.